irqlevel/nkfs/README.md

 storage.
 6. Self-healing system.
 System should resurects in many cases of faults.
 7. Fast data searching by assigned unique id.
-8. Persistent - data is stored at persistent pool of linux devices like HDD/SSDs.
+8. Data is stored at pool of linux devices like HDD/SSDs.
+9. Integrity checks to detect data corruptions by SHA256 everywhere.

 #### Implementation:
 Main core written as linux kernel module for perfomance reasons - fastest path